3nsai/web3names-snap/README.md

 });
 ```

+## Changing the Redirect URL

+To change the redirect URL, edit the `/packages/snap/src/components/Search.tsx` file and update the URL as needed.

 ## Cloning

 This repository contains GitHub Actions that you may find useful; see `.github/workflows` and [Releasing & Publishing](https://github.com/3nsai/web3names-snap/edit/main/README.md#releasing--publishing) below for more information.